RESOStandards/reso-certification-help/README.md

 <br />

-Located below the charts, the **Resources** dropdown menu filters the fields and lookups to the specific resource selected.
-For example, if Property is selected, chart data will only include Property fields and lookups, with data elements belonging to other resources (e.g., Member, Office, etc.) omitted.
+The **Resources** dropdown, located below the charts, filters the displayed data to a selected resource.
+For example, selecting Property will show only fields and lookups in to the Property resource, excluding those from resources like _Member_ or _Office_.

 <br />